Bihar Police

-The present DGP of Bihar Police is R. S. Bhatti, an IPS officer of 1990 batch.
+The present DGP of Bihar Police is Vinay Kumar, an IPS officer of 1991 batch.

 History

 There is historical evidence of the adoption of intensive policing practices in the Magadh empire more than 2,000 years ago, where the head of police was known as Dandapala.
 His main role was to maintain law and order in the society while implementing harsh injunctions of Arthashastra to collect taxes and suppress rebellions.

-Modern policing in Bihar started in 1862 under the provisions of the Indian Police Act 1861.
-After Bihar was carved out as an independent province in 1912 from Bengal, the basic structure of Police was created as it exists today.
-It's major reorganization Several pre-eminent police officers adorned pre-independent Bihar Police Force.
-These include Mr. Walter Swain of Swain Beat system fame, Shri AK Sinha, the first Indian to become an IGP of any province, Shri BN Mullick, the second director of the Intelligence Bureau (IB), Khan Bahadur Azizul Haque, credited with the primary development of the famous ‘1024 pigeon holes’ cabinet system eventually named after his supervisor, Sir Edward Richard Henry.
+Modern policing in Bihar started in 1862 under the provisions of the Police Act, 1861.
+After Bihar was carved out as an independent province in 1912 from Bengal, the basic structure of police was created as it exists today.
+After its major reorganization several pre-eminent police officers adorned pre-independent Bihar Police Force.
+These included Mr. Walter Swain of Swain Beat system fame, Shri AK Sinha, the first Indian to become an IGP of any province, Shri BN Mullick, the second director of the Intelligence Bureau (IB), Khan Bahadur Azizul Haque, credited with the primary development of the famous ‘1024 pigeon holes’ cabinet system eventually named after his supervisor, Sir Edward Richard Henry.

 Post independence, Bihar Police led innovative policing measures, such as the creation of a Police Welfare fund, Police Hospitals and Police Information Room (PIR) in 1952.
 Bihar Policemen's Association, which looks after the interests of policemen, was one of the first police welfare associations in all of India in 1967.
 A Police Commission was also set up in 1958, whose mandate was to bring the police closer to the people.
 Patna Police got its new headquarter Sardar Patel Bhavan, Bailey Road in 2018.
 The seven storied building with a helipad at the top is spread over almost 53,000 sqft area.
 Prior to this, police headquarter of Bihar Police was located at the old secretariat building since 1917.